dpenny52/recent_purchases/README.md

 The application should start up at: http://localhost:8080

-As mentioned in the exam instructions, the only endpoint available will be running at: http://localhost:8080/api/recent_purchases/:username
+The only endpoint available will be running at: http://localhost:8080/api/recent_purchases/:username